allenai/fm-cheatsheet/content/english/foundation-model-resources/model-evaluation-capabilities/index.md

 highlight: true
 section_id: 6.1
 image: model-evaluation-capabilities.png
-details: "Many modern foundation models are released with general conversational abilities, such that their use cases are poorly specified and open-ended.
-This poses significant challenges to evaluation benchmarks which are unable to critically evaluate so many tasks, applications, and risks systematically or fairly.
-As a result, it is important to carefully scope the original intentions for the model, and the evaluations to those intentions."
+details: "Many modern foundation models are released with general abilities, such that their use cases are poorly specified and open-ended, posing significant challenges to evaluation benchmarks which are unable to critically evaluate so many tasks, applications, and risks systematically or fairly.
+It is important to carefully scope the original intentions for the model, and the evaluations to those intentions."
 ---